Squareshot blog /

 Product Photography Pricing can get fairly complex – especially for those marketers or ecommerce managers, who are on a mission to produce images for a line of different items for the first time.

-Read on to find out how pricing is calculated for product imagery, what factors to take into account when doing a preliminary budget for the product photography for your online store and what to look out for when hunting for a pro supplier of photo services.
+Read on to find out how pricing is calculated for product imagery, what factors to take into account when doing a preliminary budget for the product photography for your online store and what to look out for when hunting for a pro of photo services.
 Upon reading this piece you will know exactly how much product photography costs.
-We promise.
+Please, meet Keith, who will help us walk you through:

 Keith is our Lead Photographer in a Brooklyn studio.
 He has been in business for 20 years, for 10 of which he’s been shooting incredible images.
-Talk to him about photography and motorbikes.
+Talk to him about photography and motorbikes!
+Now, let's start the party:

 Just those few pieces of statistics allow a shrewd businessperson to appreciate the scale of impact, that professional product photography can contribute to the bottom line of an online store.